 Baby, You’re a Firework!

-‘Tis the season to be jolly — people all over the globe are dusting off the mistletoe and puckering up for the long line of friends and family just waiting to be welcomed into your house for another round of yearly festivities.
+‘Tis the season to be jolly — people all over the globe are dusting off the mistletoe, donning the lip-gloss and puckering up for the long line of friends and family just waiting to be welcomed inside cozy, fire-lit domiciles.

 “Christmas is a time when you get homesick, even when you’re home.”

 However, there is a darker side to the holidays (ho ho…eh?
 Bah humbug!).